Lord of the Flies (TV series)

-Lord of the Flies is an upcoming television adaptation of the 1954 novel of the same name by William Golding.
-It was adapted by Jack Thorne, directed by Marc Munden and executive produced by Joel Wilson for BBC One and BBC iPlayer.
+Lord of the Flies is a television drama series based on the 1954 novel of the same name by William Golding.
+It is the first ever television adaptation of the novel.
+It was developed and written by Jack Thorne, directed by Marc Munden for BBC iPlayer and executive produced by Joel Wilson for BBC One in a co-production with Stan.
+The four-episode series was released on 8 February 2026.